 Perhaps the greatest challenge for the designer of Helsinki's Guggenheim comes in fitting the museum into Helsinki's distinctive urban scene.
-With his reputation for blending contemporary building strategies with China's rich architectural tradition, Pritzker winner Wang Shu possesses the prowess to design timeless buildings that forgo the outlandish and ego-centric formal practice of his contemporaries.
+With his reputation for blending contemporary building strategies with China's rich architectural tradition, Pritzker winner Wang Shu possesses the prowess to design timeless buildings that forgo the outlandish formal practice of his contemporaries.

 Wang Shu, Ningbo Museum of Art, photo via

-Instead, Shu's critical regionalist approach draws inspiration from local surroundings, recycling discarded building materials to offer a distinct yet reverent style well-suited that could be adapted to Helsinki, and would be Shu's first permanent project in Europe.
+Instead, Shu's critical regionalist approach draws inspiration from local surroundings, recycling discarded building materials to offer a distinct yet reverent style that could be adapted to Helsinki, and would be Shu's first permanent project in Europe.

 SO-IL, Kukje Gallery, photo via

 Every architectural competition has its underdogs, which brings us to the young design duo of SO-IL's Jing Liu and Florian Idenburg.
 After meeting in 2000 while working at SANAA, Liu and Idenburg have quickly garnered acclaim for their ability to merge the fields of art and architecture with a rigorous approach to urban design.

 SO-IL, Pole Dance, photo via

 Following their founding in 2008, Liu and Idenburg won MoMA PS1's Young Architects Program with their Pole Dance adult playground, completed the site-sensitive Kukje Gallery in a low-rise neighborhood of Seoul, and were recently selected to design the tent facilities for New York's Frieze Art Fair.
 With a Guggenheim Museum commission SO-IL has the opportunity to establish itself as a competitive force on an international scale.